 While in Babylon, the prophet Ezekiel was shown a vision of the temple back in Jerusalem.
-In it, the religious leaders of the day had abandoned worship of the Lord who had brought them out of Egypt and had planted them in their land.
-Instead, they were worshiping a host of idols and praying to them, mere created things, rather than to the Creator who made them all.
-Throughout the Bible, of all the infractions people commit against God, worship of other gods seems to anger Him the most.
+In it, the religious leaders of the day had abandoned worship of the Lord, who had brought them out of Egypt and planted them in their good land.
+Instead, they were worshiping a host of idols, mere created things, and praying to them rather than to the Creator who made them all.
+Throughout the Bible, of all the infractions people commit against God, the worship of other gods seems to upset the Lord the most.

-In his vision, the Lord instructed Ezekiel to peer into the hidden rooms built into the wall of the temple.
+In this vision, the Lord instructed Ezekiel to peer into hidden rooms built into the wall of the temple.

 9 “Go in,” he said, “and see the wicked and detestable sins they are committing in there!”
 10 So I went in and saw the walls covered with engravings of all kinds of crawling animals and detestable creatures.
 I also saw the various idols worshiped by the people of Israel.
 11 Seventy leaders of Israel were standing there with Jaazaniah son of Shaphan in the center.
 Each of them held an incense burner, from which a cloud of incense rose above their heads.